 Volume 102 of the Four Stone Hearth is up at Anthropology in Practice.
 Be sure to stop by the Hatters Tea Party for a fine round up of the best writing in the anthropology blogosphere!

-Filed under: Anthropology, Four Stone Hearth | Comments Off
+Filed under: Anthropology, Four Stone Hearth | Comments Off on Four Stone Hearth Volume 102 is Up

 Just a friendly reminder that the next Four Stone Hearth is in four days. and will be hosted at the always interesting Anthropology in Practice.
 Be on the lookout for good anthropology writing and submit them to me or to Anthropology in Practice.